mcook42/Virtual-World-for-Reddit/Source/UnityDemo/README.md

 # UnityDemo
-This project is a rough test of a few of Unity's properities.
+This project is a test/documenation of the Unity features we will need for our project.

 Currently this project looks at Unities ability to: